cephidstar/learnworks_public/BigQuery.md

-## Accessing BigQuery Data through the [] command-line tool
+## Accessing BigQuery Data Outside the Sandbox

-Text: BigQuery is more than just sandbox (cloud console), an interactive workspace where you can query data, import, analyze, build data.
+BigQuery is more than just sandbox (cloud console), an interactive workspace where you can query data, import, analyze, build data.
 BigQuery serves a data repository that can be accessed  by other cloud services and by applications regardless of how they are deployed and

 You can query the tables and data housed in BigQuery through the sandbox